Cobble skink

-The cobble skink (Oligosoma aff. infrapunctatum "cobble") in the family Scincidae is a skink species endemic to New Zealand, found only on a single small stretch of stony beach at Granity, on the West Coast.
-In 2016 it was on the brink of extinction, with declining numbers and a threatened habitat, and all known individuals were captured and taken to Auckland Zoo.
+The cobble skink (Oligosoma aff. infrapunctatum "cobble") in the family Scincidae is a skink species endemic to New Zealand, initially known only from a single small stretch of stony beach at Granity, on the West Coast.
+In 2016 this population was on the brink of extinction, with declining numbers and a threatened habitat, and all known individuals were captured and taken to Auckland Zoo.

+Larger wild populations have since been discovered, and in January 2025 the captive population was released back into the wild.

 Taxonomy

 The cobble skink is part of the speckled skink (Oligosoma infrapunctatum) complex, and it was first listed as a distinct species in a field guide, based on morphological differences, although at the time there was no genetic evidence to support this.
 Subsequently, its distinct status has been confirmed by a genetic analysis, although it has yet to be formally named and described.

 Description

 Cobble skinks are small (60–65 mm snout–vent length) lizards that resemble speckled skinks: medium brown above, with a darker central stripe bordered by lighter spots, dark brown stripes on a cream background along their sides with lighter notches and flecks, and a murky yellow underbelly varyingly spotted with black.
 Their eye colour ranges from medium to dark brown.
 They are smaller than most speckled skinks and their back is generally a more uniform brown.